pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

     });
   }

-  // Transaction query, accepts an object whose query property is an array of queries strings,
+  // Transaction query accepts an object whose query property is an array of query strings
-  // and its args property is a 2d array of arguments for each query, mapping each array in the
+  // and its args property is a 2D array of arguments for each query and maps each array in the
-  // args array to a query string, the 'raw'' arg tells if it should return the query result directly queryAll(SQL: any, raw: boolean = false) {
+  // args array to a query string.
+The 'raw'' arg tells if it should return the query result directly. queryAll(SQL: any, raw: boolean = false) {
     return new Promise((resolve, reject) => {
       let promises = [];